Rapiiidooo/Rapiiidooo/README.md

 - 👀 I’m interested in docker, kubernetes, angular, python, AI, and blockchain.

-- 🌱 I’m currently to improve in go and rust.
+- 🌱 I’m currently looking forward to improve my go and rust skills.

-- 💞️ I’m looking to collaborate with any blockchain partners
+- 💞️ I’m looking to collaborate with any blockchain.

-- 📫 Reach me at rapiiidooo.dev+github@gmail.com
+- 📫 Reach me at vincent.ljeune+github@gmail.com